-Linear City purchased the first trust deed from East/West when the bank tired of the legal morass.
-Phoenix proved unwilling to negotiate an amicable resolution and Linear City was forced to navigate a year-long court action.
-Within days of obtaining title, Linear City was able to deploy its construction team and activity resumed on the site.
-Building permits had expired but Linear City was able to call on the good will it had established with the Department of Building and Safety and new permits were issued on an expedited basis.
+The team at LCD arranged for the acquisition of the first trust deed from East/West when the bank tired of the legal morass.
+Phoenix proved unwilling to negotiate an amicable resolution and the team at LCD was forced to navigate a year-long court action.
+Within days of obtaining title, the team was able to deploy their construction crew and activity resumed on the site.
+Building permits had expired but the team was able to call on the good will it had established with the Department of Building and Safety and new permits were issued on an expedited basis.

-The Linear City development philosophy is founded on the belief that urban housing cannot exist in a vacuum and the developer must program their projects to include complimentary services that activate the street and serve the tenants.
-Consistent with that philosophy, Linear City submitted plans to the City to convert 5 spaces that had been designated as lofts into two separate and distinct restaurants.
+The Linear City Development philosophy is founded on the belief that urban housing cannot exist in a vacuum and the developer must program their projects to include complimentary services that activate the street and serve the tenants.
+Consistent with that philosophy, the team submitted plans to the City to convert 5 spaces that had been designated as lofts into two separate and distinct restaurants.
 The entitlement process, which included the CUP necessary for the sale of alcohol, was successfully completed in less than 6 months.